 To address ways to mitigate the effects of natural and human-made hazards, the Hazard Mitigation Plan includes a number of mitigation actions.
-These include ways to protect residents living in flood-prone areas, improved education and awareness, and partnerships with DNREC and DelDOT to endorse federally-funded projects that restore portions of the County's coastline experiencing coastal erosion.
+These include ways to protect residents living in flood-prone areas, improved education and awareness, and partnerships with DNREC and DeIDOT to endorse federally-funded projects that restore portions of the County's coastline experiencing coastal erosion.
 As the County works to implement the mitigation actions of the Hazard Mitigation Plan it should also work to protect residents from the impacts of flooding as it makes land use decisions.
-One way to do this is to better understand the future impacts of flooding.
-The County should consider development of a plan to evaluate the future impacts of flooding on Sussex County and develop strategies to aid in resiliency to these impacts.
+One way to do this is to better understand the future impacts of flooding as part of the County's Mitigation Plan.
+The County should evaluate the effectiveness and consider implementation of the mitigation actions of the County's Hazard Mitigation Plan in order to reduce the County's risk to natural and human-made hazards.